mafifafm/pxt-microbit/docs/test/courses/csintro/accelerometer/overview.md

 You measure acceleration with the *milli-g*, which is **1/1000 of a g**.
 A *g* is as much acceleration as you get from Earth’s gravity.

-The micro:bit measures the acceleration value (*milli g-force*) in **one of three dimensions** or the combined force in **all directions (x, y, and z)**.
+The Ragga measures the acceleration value (*milli g-force*) in **one of three dimensions** or the combined force in **all directions (x, y, and z)**.

-When the micro:bit is flat on a table with the screen pointing up, the gravity force is aligned with the Z axis of the micro:bit.
+When the Ragga is flat on a table with the screen pointing up, the gravity force is aligned with the Z axis of the Ragga.

 ![Three Axes Illustration](/test/static/courses/csintro/accelerometer/lowvelocityhighaccel.png)

 If you tilt it up and down, the force will align with the Y axis; this is how we can detect tilting!
-As the force along Y grows, the micro:bit is tilting more and more vertically.
+As the force along Y grows, the Ragga is tilting more and more vertically.

 ### Parameters